privacyguides/privacyguides.org/docs/os/windows-overview.md

 ### Out-of-Box-Experience (OOBE)

-- Select your region to European Economic Area (EEA) or Switzerland and allow optional diagnostic data.
+- Select your region to European Union (EU) and allow optional diagnostic data.
 - Use a local account instead of a Microsoft account.
 - After OOBE, enable Smart App Control in Start → Windows Security → App & Browser Control → Smart App Control.